Tell us about Envaluate.

 What would be your desired outcome from this programme?

-Our ultimate goal is for our technology to be tested in the Barclays Launchpadd app.
-We would like to use the network to build relationships with the main stakeholders within Barclays (retail banking/digital product/sustainability leads) to identify the key KPIs we would need to hit, better understand the sales cycle and consider how we can fit in to the bank's wider sustainability strategy.
-We would also like to pin down our revenue model whilst on the programme and find mentors/advisors who are aligned with our mission and have a good understanding of the Fintech space.
+Our goal is to launch a pilot with Barclays users for our carbon footprint technology.
+We would like to use the network to build relationships with the main stakeholders within Barclays (such as retail banking, digital product, and sustainability leads) to identify the main KPIs we would need to hit, better understand the sales cycle and consider how we can fit in to the bank's wider sustainability strategy.
+We would also like to pin down our revenue model whilst on the programme and find mentors and advisors who are aligned with our mission and have a good understanding of the Fintech space.

 Which entrepreneur inspires you the most and why?